0xPolygonHermez/zkevm-node/docs/production-setup.md

 ## Advanced setup

-> DISCLAIMER: right now this part of the documentation attempts to give ideas on how to improve the setup for better performance, but is far from being a detiled guide on how to achieve this.
+> DISCLAIMER: right now this part of the documentation attempts to give ideas on how to improve the setup for better performance, but is far from being a detailed guide on how to achieve this.
 Please open issues requesting more details if you don't understand how to achieve something.
 We will keep improving this doc for sure!

 There are some fundamental changes that can be done towards the basic setup, in order to get better performance and scale better: